Skip to main content

 Course overview

-BA Critical Practice in Fashion Media is an experimental, inter-disciplinary and practice-led course that positions fashion media and communication as a potent tool through which to critically engage, confront and intervene in the most pressing issues facing us today.
+BA (Hons) Critical Practice in Fashion Media is a distinctive fashion media and communication course that understands fashion as a powerful tool through which to critically engage, confront and intervene in the most urgent issues facing us today.
+Critical practice means using the tools of fashion media and communication to create positive change with a focus on social, racial and climate justice.

 Contact us